Informatiqal/qlbuilder/README.md

 - `qlbuilder reload [env]`

   - connects to Qlik and reload the app - `env` is the environment name from `config.yml`.
 Once the reload has started `qlbuilder` will display the progress in the same console.
+  - `-ro, --reload-output <LOCATION>` - after the app is reload (with or without errors) the reload log will be saved in `<LOCATION>` folder.
+The reload log file name will be in `appId_timestamp.txt` format.
+  - `-roo, --reload-output-overwrite <LOCATION>` - similar functionality to `--reload-output` but the file name will be `appId.txt`.
+With this option only the last reload log will be kept.

 - `qlbuilder setscript [env]`